Zuzanna Fuchs

 Picture

-I am an Assistant Professor of Linguistics at the University of Southern California and the director of the Psycholinguistics of Mono- and Multilingualism Lab (PoMMLab) at USC.
-My research focuses on the syntax of gender agreement in the DP, primarily as it is instantiated in heritage grammars.
+I am an Assistant Professor of Linguistics at the University of Southern California and the director of the USC PoMMLab (Psycholinguistics of Mono- and Multilingualism Lab).

 Contact: